NigelLobo/Tennis-Court-Finder/README.md

 Live demo: https://nigel675.pythonanywhere.com/find

 # About the Project
-This project is a data visualization tool that utilizes publically available datasets from the City of Toronto.
+This project is a data visualization tool that utilizes publicly available datasets from the City of Toronto.
 Users enter an address and the 5 closest tennis courts are calculated and displayed on an interactive map.

 # Frameworks and Languages
 The <b>Django</b> web framework is used to serve HTML files, process data related GET requests to the backend, and return responses to the frontend.